ulrikstrid/ligo/gitlab-pages/docs/language-basics/math-numbers-tez.md

 const g: int = 1_000_000;
 ```

-> A pro tip is that you can also use underscores for readability when defining numbers like this:
+> Pro tip: you can use underscores for readability when defining large numbers
 >
 >```pascaligo
 >const g: int = 1_000_000;